 - Car ride or long walk?

-JAZZ UP THE EXPECTED OR THE NOT-SO-GREAT
+JAZZ UP THE EXPECTED OR THE OVERLOOKED

 It’s understandable that, when faced with recurring animal characteristics and lifestyle preferences, we’d default to the same types of descriptions.
 But if anything can benefit from a little creative confetti, it’s the expected or the potentially less desirable aspects of an adoptable animal.